-The Directors have made an assessment of the Company's ability to continue as a going concern and are satisfied that the Company has the resources to continue in business for the foreseeable future being a period of at least 12 months from the date that these financial statements are approved.
-Furthermore, the Directors are not aware of any material uncertainties that may cast significant doubt upon the Company's ability to continue as a going concern.
-Therefore, the financial statements have been prepared on a going concern basis.
+The Directors have made an assessment of the Company's ability to continue as a going concern and are satisfied that the Company has the resources to continue in business for the foreseeable future being a period of at least twelve months from the date of this report.
+In making the assessment, the Directors have considered the likely impacts of the current Covid-19 pandemic on the Company, its operations and the investment portfolio.
+Whilst the economic future is uncertain, the Directors believe it is possible that subsidiary companies could experience further reductions in income and/or property valuations that might affect the valuation of the Company's investments, however this should not be to a level which would threaten the Company's ability to continue as a going concern.